Me4th/wp-travelshop-theme/travelshop/installation.md

 php import.php fullimport
 ````

-For pressmind sdk updates run (don't try this in production)
+For pressmind sdk updates run (do not try this in production):
 ```shell script
 composer update
 php install.php
 php import.php fullimport
 ```
-Have a look at https://github.com/pressmind/sdk to check the last changes
+Have a look at https://github.com/pressmind/sdk to check the last changes.

 #### Routing
-the theme contains a route processor, based on WordPress `parse_request` hook.
+The theme contains a route processor, based on WordPress `parse_request` hook.
 See src/RouteProcessor.php how it works.

 Each route has 3 properties: